Method Man, or Cliff Smith, is an actor, Grammy Award-winning hip hop artist, and a member of the hip hop collective Wu-Tang Clan.

 After receiving her big break courtesy of a LOVE magazine editorial feature photographed by Solve Sundsbo she also appeared in the publication’s annual advent calendar video series.
 Since then she has appeared on the runways for such designers as Elie Saab, Dolce & Gabbana, Tory Burch, Prabal, Zadig and Voltaire, Sonia Rykiel, Off White, Julien McDonald, and Jeremy Scott.

-In addition to her runway and editorial work, Baldwin has collaborated on collections with Model Co Cosmetics and Public Desire Shoes and is currently a spokesperson for Loreal Professional.
+In addition to her runway and editorial work, Bieber has collaborated on collections with Model Co Cosmetics and Public Desire Shoes and is currently a spokesperson for Loreal Professional.

-Most recently, Baldwin landed the coveted number one spot on Maxim’s annual “Hot 100” list and was featured on their June/ July 2017 cover.
+Most recently, Bieber landed the coveted number one spot on Maxim’s annual “Hot 100” list and was featured on their June/ July 2017 cover.